AgoraIO/agora_doc_source/en-US/markdown/live-streaming/start_live_standard_android.md

 ```
 ### Handle the Android system logic

-In this section, we import the necassary Android classes and handle the Android permissions.
+Refer to the folllwing steps to import the necassary Android classes and handle the Android permissions.

-1. Import Android classes
+1. Import the Android UI classes

    In `/app/java/com.example.<projectname>/MainActivity`, add the following lines after package `com.example.<projectname>`: